 First3 networking opportunities are especially for faculty in their first three years at the college.
-Additional networking opportunities are open to faculty more widely, either to all faculty or by division.
+Additional networking opportunities (see: All-Faculty Networking Opportunities) are open to faculty more widely, either to all faculty or by division.

 Originally established in 1995 as PET (Project for Effective Teaching), First3, which has evolved continuously over the years, is designed to offer pedagogical insight and professional support to all faculty and fellows in their first three years at Williams.